Chart Color Schemes

 Truganina - South West's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Truganina - South West shows excellent health outcomes across both young and elderly populations, with low prevalence of common conditions.
-Private health cover stands at approximately 49% (around 9,989 people), lower than Greater Melbourne's 51.4% and the national average of 55.3%.
-Asthma and diabetes are the most prevalent medical conditions, affecting 4.8% and 3.9% respectively.
+Truganina - South West shows excellent health outcomes across both younger and older age groups, with low prevalence of common health conditions.
+Private health cover stands at approximately 49% of the total population (~9,989 people), lower than Greater Melbourne's 51.4% and the national average of 55.3%.
+Asthma and diabetes are the most prevalent medical conditions, affecting 4.8 and 3.9% of residents respectively.

-Around 85.7% report no medical ailments, compared to 79.2% in Greater Melbourne.
-The area has a lower proportion of residents aged 65 and over at 6.3% (1,278 people), compared to Greater Melbourne's 8.3%.
+A majority, 85.7%, report being completely free from medical ailments, higher than Greater Melbourne's 79.2%.
+The area has a lower proportion of seniors aged 65 and over at 6.3% (1,278 people), compared to Greater Melbourne's 8.3%.
 Despite this, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health